evandrocoan/ColorHighlighter/README.md

 You can also enable icons, which will be shown in the gutter of a file (ST3 only).

-You can also set OrigamiColorHighlighter to use Hexadecimal ARGB instead of RGBA.
+You can also set the color highlighter to use Hexadecimal ARGB instead of RGBA.

 You can always turn off default keybindings via main menu.